Hello people, I have extensively researched a plastic material known as UHMW, known for its rigidness. Without further

 Each chain is bonded with others in distance-dependent interactions, making the overall intermolecular strength elevated.
-Talking particularly about polymer chains can achieve a parallel orientation of more than 95% and a level of crystallinity from 39% to 75%.
+Talking particularly polymer chains can achieve a parallel orientation of more than 95% and a level of crystallinity from 39% to 75%.

 Engaging Read – What is Bakelite: The Plastic That Changed the World

 Key Properties of UHMW Material

 - Compared to other high-strength materials, it has poor heat resistance because of the weak bonding between olefin molecules, which deranges the crystalline order of a given chain.

 - It does not readily absorb water or become wet because olefins lack polar groups, making any polymer readily bond with water.

 - Specific Grades of UHMV are FDA compliant for visible x-ray vision technology.
 Excellent wear and impact resistance and low sliding properties make it more suitable for such applications.

 - The simple molecular structure gives an edge to UHMW in terms of surface and chemical properties rarely seen in high-performance polymers.

-- It has excellent resistance to water, moisture, UV radiation, chemicals, and micro-organisms, but certain aggressive agents can easily attack it.
+- It is resistant to water, moisture, UV radiation, chemicals, and micro-organisms, but specific aggressive agents can quickly attack it.

 - Under tensile stress, it will misshape or deform continually for the time the stress is present.

 Source - curbellplastics.com

 Here is a table with all the specific properties of UHMW:

 |Hardness, Shore D